EngineerBetter/engineerbetter-hugo/content/blog/transforming-minds-and-organisations.md

 ### Theories

-In this context, theories are **mental models of _"if this, then that."_** To use an example, that I absolutely _do not_ hold up as healthy, provided by a customer: _"if I commit to master, then I will be fired."_
+In this context, theories are **mental models of _"if this, then that."_** If TDD is a concept, than an accompanying theory might be: _"if I write tests before the implementation, I will be able to prove it works."_

 Interestingly this category includes the notion of counterfactuals, or the idea that human intelligence has sufficiently sophisticated models of the world that we can pose the question _"what if that_ didn't _happen"_, which is an area that artificial intelligence struggles with.